-TunnelBear VPN is also well known, with frequent recommendations.
+TunnelBear VPN is also well-known, with frequent recommendations.
 The service does have some strengths, including solid security, a couple of third-party audits, ease of use, and a fun, bear-themed design.
-But as you’ll see, only one of these competing VPN providers is worth considering.
+But as you’ll see with the test results below, only one of these VPNs is worth considering.

-We discovered that unpleasant fact by running these VPNs through back-to-back testing and analysis.
-In this article, we’ll show you who came out on top in the ExpressVPN vs TunnelBear shootout.
-Here are the eight categories we examined:
+In this article, we’ll show you who came out on top in the TunnelBear vs ExpressVPN shootout.
+Here are the eight categories we’ll examine:

 - Company background and jurisdiction

 - Streaming and torrenting

 - Encryption, VPN protocols, and security

 By the time we get through these tests, it will be obvious which VPN is best.

 1. Company background and jurisdiction: ExpressVPN vs TunnelBear

 VPNs protect us from the prying eyes of everyone from our ISPs to major corporations and various intelligence-gathering outfits.
 However, because we are entrusting the VPN with all of our internet traffic, it’s crucial to research the reputation of the company itself.

 And because every company has a home jurisdiction whose laws the company must obey, it is important to know where a VPN is located.
 Not all countries respect the privacy of foreigners, or even of their own citizens.